omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 with the following additional syntax: ``<propertyname>/<itemkey>``.
 Unless overridden manually, the data item keys are sequentially increasing integers, starting with ``1``.
-For example, adding the following line on the Advanced tab in the property editor dialog of a line chart will set the color of second line (or of the line identified with the key ``2``) to red.
+For example, adding the following line on the Advanced tab in the property editor dialog of a line chart will set the color of the second line (or of the line identified with the key ``2``) to red.

 ``Line.Color/2 : #FF0000``